dotnet/docs-maui/docs/user-interface/controls/button.md

 }
 ```

-In this example, the two `ICommand` properties are initialized in the class's constructor with two objects of type `Command`.
+In this example, the two <xref:System.Windows.Input.ICommand> properties are initialized in the class's constructor with two objects of type `Command`.
 The `Command` constructors include a little function (called the `execute` constructor argument) that either doubles or halves the value of the `Number` property.

 The following XAML example consumes the `CommandDemoViewModel` class: